You can find last week’s recap here

 + Started shower wall tiling (!!!!)

-+ Sourced and purchased everything we need to complete the bathroom (listed everything at the end of this post)
++ Sourced and purchased everything needed to complete the bathroom (listed everything at the end of this post)

-I’m sure like most other ORC participants, this week we had to face the not-so-fun reality of the limited time left in the challenge (and the million things we have left to do), so we had to start working on the bathroom after coming home from work.
+I’m sure like most other ORC participants, this week I had to face the not-so-fun reality of the limited time left in the challenge (and the million things left to do), so I had to start working on the bathroom from ~7pm-11pm after coming home from my FT job.

-We decided to use Schluter products for the base of the shower and a waterproofing membrane for the walls.
-When we cut the Schluter pan, we realized that we measured slightly off from the drain, and so we cut the tray small enough so that there was a 2-inch gap on all sides, which we could then fill with dry packed mortar and slope towards the drain.
+I decided to use Schluter products for the base of the shower and a waterproofing membrane for the walls.
+When I cut the Schluter pan, I realized that I measured slightly off from the drain, and so I cut the tray small enough so that there was a 2-inch gap on all sides, which I could then fill with dry packed mortar and slope towards the drain.

-The waterproofing of the shower was completed over a matter of 3 days (post-work nights) and we had to ensure that every single square inch of the shower was sealed to prevent leaks.
+The waterproofing of the shower was completed over a matter of 3 days and I had to ensure that every single square inch of the shower was sealed to prevent leaks.

-On Saturday, we installed this marble hexagon Carrara from Floor & Decor.
+On Saturday, I installed this marble hexagon Carrara from Floor & Decor.

 Why can’t anything just be easy?
 Why.

-We liked the running bond pattern, so that’s how we measured out the tiles for the shower.
+We liked the running bond pattern, so that’s how I measured out the tiles for the shower.

 And here’s the first photo I took with my new Tamron 24-70 f/2.8 lens (which I’m nothing short of obsessed with)…